brightsign/dev-cookbook/docs/node-js-notes.md

 # Using Node.js with your project

 As you work with the sample code in this repo, you will find references to `@brightsign` JavaScript modules.
 These modules provide BrightSign specific functionality and are built in to the device firmware.
+These modules can be integrated with your code to provide rich experiences on the device.

 There are two main ways to run Node.js on your Brightsign device.